 Preventive measures include

-For people traveling to endemic areas, active immunization with the 17D strain of live-attenuated yellow fever vaccine (0.5 mL sc q 10 yr) is indicated and is effective in 95%.
-Although a single dose of yellow fever vaccine provides long-lasting protection and the WHO and the CDC's Advisory Committee on Immunization Practices no longer recommend a booster dose every 10 yr for most travelers, not all points of entry into countries may be aware that this requirement has been suspended; thus, it is probably safer to get the booster and not risk being denied entry.
-In the US, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers ( CDC: Yellow Fever Vaccination Centers).
+For people traveling to endemic areas, active immunization with the 17D strain of live-attenuated yellow fever vaccine (0.5 mL subcutaneously) ≥ 10 days before traveling is indicated; the vaccine is effective in 95%.
+Although a single dose of yellow fever vaccine provides long-lasting protection and the World Health Organization and the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices no longer recommend a booster dose every 10 years for most travelers, not all points of entry into countries may be aware that this requirement has been suspended.
+Thus, it is probably more practical for those vaccinated > 10 years previously to get the booster and its accompanying official certificate and not risk being denied entry.
+A recent study showed that in infants vaccinated when 9 to 12 months of age, neutralizing antibodies may decline to undetectable levels in as little as 2 to 3 years, suggesting a loss of protection (1 Prevention reference Yellow fever is a mosquito-borne flavivirus infection endemic in tropical South America and sub-Saharan Africa.
+Symptoms may include sudden onset of fever, relative bradycardia, headache, and... read more ) and possible necessity for a booster.
+In the United States, the vaccine is given only at US Public Health Service–authorized Yellow Fever Vaccination Centers (Centers for Disease Control and Prevention: Yellow Fever Vaccination Centers).

-If infants aged 6 to 8 mo cannot avoid travel to an endemic area, parents should discuss vaccination with their physician since the vaccine is typically not offered until age 9 mo.
+If infants aged 6 to 8 months cannot avoid travel to an endemic area, parents should discuss vaccination with their clinician since the vaccine is typically not offered until age 9 months.

 To prevent further mosquito transmission, infected patients should be isolated in rooms that are well screened and sprayed with insecticides.